normanzb/chuanr/README.md

 ##Use it as a global object

-If you are not in a AMD loader environment, Chuanr will set itself a window.Chuanr, so you can access it by:
+If you are not in a AMD loader environment, Chuanr will set itself as window.Chuanr, so you can access it by:

     new window.Chuanr();